Satchmo.com - New Orleans Music

 1986 Super Bowl XX took place at the Louisiana Superdome in New Orleans in 1986.
 Trumpeter Wynton Marsalis performed the National Anthem prior to kickoff.
 The score of the game was Chicago Bears 46, New England Patriots 10.

 1992 Harry Connick Jr. performed the National Anthem at Super Bowl XXVI held at the Metrodome in Minneapolis in 1992.
-(Washington Redskins 37, Buffalo Bills 24)
+The score of the game was Washington Redskins 37, Buffalo Bills 24.

-1998 The holiday album "Aaron Neville's Soulful Christmas" was certified Platinum (1 million copies sold) in 1998
+1998 The holiday album "Aaron Neville's Soulful Christmas" was certified Platinum (1 million copies sold) in 1998.

-1999 The Neville Brothers were the house band for the Regis & Kathie Lee Show, which aired live from the NATPE Conference in New Orleans in 1999
+1999 The Neville Brothers were the house band for the Regis & Kathie Lee Show, which aired live from the NATPE Conference in New Orleans in 1999.

 JANUARY 27

-1972 Gospel Queen Mahalia Jackson passed away in Evergreen Park, IL in 1972 at age 60; over 10,000 mourners paid their respects to the New Orleans native at services held in Chicago and New Orleans; Mahalia was laid to rest at Providence Memorial Park in Metairie
+1972 Gospel Queen Mahalia Jackson passed away in Evergreen Park, IL in 1972 at age 60.
+Over 10,000 mourners paid their respects to the New Orleans native at services held in Chicago and New Orleans.
+Mahalia was laid to rest at Providence Memorial Park in Metairie.

-1999 New Orleans rapper Mystikal's 1998 album "Ghetto Fabulous" was certified Platinum (1 million copies sold) by the RIAA in 1999
+1999 New Orleans rapper Mystikal's 1998 album "Ghetto Fabulous" was certified Platinum (1 million copies sold) by the RIAA in 1999.

 1999 The New Birth Brass Band were the house band for the "Regis & Kathie Lee Show", which aired live from the NATPE Conference in New Orleans in 1999

-2001 Trombone-based rockers Bonerama were captured live at the Old Point Bar on this day in 2001; the subsequently released recording of the show was aptly titled "Bonerama: Live at the Old Point".
+2001 Trombone-based rockers Bonerama were captured live at the Old Point Bar on this day in 2001.
+The subsequently released recording of the show was aptly titled "Bonerama: Live at the Old Point".

 2007 Fats Domino received a Lifetime Achievement Award at the OffBeat "Best of the Beat Awards" held at the House of Blues in 2007.
 Mayor Ray Nagin appeared at the event and declared the day as "Fats Domino Day" in New Orleans.